denten-books/plain-text/2-chapter.md

 tread carefully, therefore, by committing myself to a broad definition of close reading that involves some notion of deliberate and reflective practice aimed at deep comprehension.
-The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the Common Core standards being implemented in schools across the United States today, promotes close reading as "thorough," "methodical," and "analytical" practice that "enables students to reflect on the meanings of individual words and sentences; the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole" [@parcc_parcc_2012, 7].
+The Partnership for Assessment of Readiness for College and Careers (PARCC), the organization responsible for the controversial Common Core standards being implemented in schools across the United States today, promotes close reading as "thorough," "methodical," and "analytical" practice that "enables students to reflect on the meanings of individual words and sentences; the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole" [@parcc_parcc_2012, 7].
 The general movement here is from "text" on the page to "work" (text as a whole, in the language of the report).
 The model of textuality implicit in the institutional project of close reading assumes an environment of received literary canons, naturally accessible to the human intellect.
 For the duration of the "Gutenberg galaxy," the age of print, a well-educated person might have been expected to internalize some several hundred or perhaps thousands of major texts constituting the canon.
 Close reading was honed to operate on that naturalized scale.

 The expansion of the textual field and its relative liberation from physical media have radically increased the cognitive demands of literary engagement.